Autonomous search of real-life environments combining dynamical system-based path planning and unsupervised learning: Experiments and results

 To compare the performance of our CCPP method with that of BCPP, this study used the BCPP application developed in ROS and provided in \cite{ethz-asl}; the accompanying paper is \cite{bahnemann2021revisiting}).
 It was difficult to operate the other open-source applications, and technical support from the contributors to those applications was lacking.
 It must be noted that the BCPP application used in this paper provides coverage times based on more theoretical calculations, as the coverage path plan created was not tested in a Gazebo simulation, similar to our CCPP application.
-The BCPP application therefore only provides a visual representation of the generated path and the calculated estimated coverage time.
-This means the BCPP application just shows what the path plan would look like based on the parameters.
-The coverage time is calculated (by the application) based on the generated path and the parameters.
+The BCPP application therefore only provides a visual representation of the generated path and an estimated coverage time.
+This coverage time is calculated (by the application) based on the generated path and the parameters.
 The procedure to provide this planned path to the simulated robot (in gazebo) to enact was not provided by BCPP algorithms.
 We consider three different environments shown in Fig. \ref{fig:simulatedworlds}.